Why You Should Work With A Massachusetts Buyer’s Agent

 In the end, the decisions are yours.

-The second part of their job is ministerial.
+The last part of their job is ministerial.
 They track dates, contracts and contingencies, making sure contractual obligations are kept on track.
 You worry about finding a home that you like and your buyer’s agent will take care of the nitty-gritty.
 A missed date in a contract could cost you your good faith deposit.

 Buying a home is as easy as 1,2,3! with a Massachusetts Buyer’s Agent

 How much does a Buyer’s Agent cost?
-It’s FREE!!

-Other FAQ’s About Byer Agency
+Other FAQs About Byer Agency

-What is the difference between a REALTOR And A Buyers Agent?
+What is the difference between a REALTOR And A Buyer’s Agent?

 A REALTOR can be a buyers agent and a buyers agent can be a REALTOR.
 The difference between a REALTOR and a buyer’s agent is membership.
 A REALTOR is a member of the National Association of REALTORS.